AyatOmar/BeerFeatureSelection/README.md

 # A Data Science-Driven Exploration of Beer Chemistry

-* **One Sentence Summary** This project explores the differentiation of beer styles using advanced analytical techniques such as PCA, ANOVA, and Random Forest based on LC-QTOF-MS data.
+* **One Sentence Summary** This project explores the differentiation of beer styles techniques such as PCA, ANOVA, and Random Forest based on LC-QTOF-MS data.

 ## Overview
-The objective is to identify chemical features that differentiate beer styles using liquid chromatography quadrupole time-of-flight mass spectrometry (LC-QTOF-MS) data.The project applies Principal Component Analysis (PCA) for dimensionality reduction, Analysis of Variance (ANOVA) for feature selection, and Random Forest for classification.
+Utilizing the data collected from the LC-QTOF-MS and employing machine learning techniques and multivariate analysis the study seeks to identify  and provide insights into the unique characteristics of each beer style.
+The project applies Principal Component Analysis (PCA) for dimensionality reduction, Analysis of Variance (ANOVA) for feature selection, and Random Forest for classification.
 The final step involves evaluating the performance of the Random Forest model in accurately classifying beer styles based on selected features.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.
+Conducted ANOVA on selected features to pinpoint those with notable variations across beer classes (ANOVA.ipynb).
+Top 10 features that are found to be significant in differntiating

+There is a notebook (NN attempt.ipynb) where neural network was implemented using Keras to classify beer samples into different styles based on their chemical profiles.
+The model achieved a test accuracy of 86.67%. (one or more hidden layers with activation functions, and an output layer with a softmax activation function for multi-class classification.
+The specific configuration and hyperparameters would be detailed in the code, which can be referenced in the project repository for more information.)

 ### Data